-On the morning of August 12th the weather pattern returned to the normal very warm dry system.
-An extended weather forecast from the Billings Weather Service for Golden Valley County from August 12th through August 15th indicates an extremely warm air mass forming over the area with potential relative humilities in the single digits
+The weather pattern is in the normal very warm dry system of August.
+An extended weather forecast from the Billings Weather Service for Wheatland County from August 12th through August 15th indicates an extremely warm air mass forming over the area with relative humilities in the single digits.